certik/hermes2d/doc/src/tutorial.rst

 the approximate velocity automatically becomes discreetely divergence-free (integral of its divergence over every element in the mesh is zero).
-The standard Taylor-Hood elements approximating both the velocity and pressure with $H^1$-conforming (continuous) elements do not have this proparty and thus are less accurate.
+The standard Taylor-Hood elements approximating both the velocity and pressure with $H^1$-conforming (continuous) elements do not have this property and thus are less accurate.
 We will compare these two approaches below.
 Last, the pressure needs to be approximated by elements of a lower polynomial degree than the velocity in order to satisfy the inf-sup condition.